dcoderx/Recommender-System/README.md

 __Step by step description:__

 - Locally launching Jupyter notebook
 - Importing the necessary libraries.

 ![Screenshot](n_libraries.png)

 - Loading the dataset
 - Merging the datasets on a common key i.e : 'movieId'
 - Data readings on the count and mean of 'ratings'
 - Creation of a data frame that summarizes the data
 - Exploratory data analysis with the new dataframe

-- Creation of a pivot table to provude a multi-dimensional summary of the data : using 'userId' as an axis and 'movie title' as the another axis
+- Creation of a pivot table to provide a multi-dimensional summary of the data : using 'userId' as an axis and 'movie title' as the another axis
 - Sorting data for better understanding
 - Creation of panda series according to pivot table
 - Finding the correlation/similarities between 2 panda series by using : corrwith(pandas series)
 - Converting panda series back to data frame and dropping NaN values
 - Sorting data in descending order to find movies with a higher correlation value